APogue/APogue.github.io/projects/documentation.md

 	- A walkthrough demo is in progress.
 Email me if you’d like early access or wish to participate in testing.

-	- Publish your project as a public dashboard or interactive report → credibility boost
+	- Publish my project as a public dashboard or interactive report → credibility boost

-	- A multimedia interactive timeline if you're feeling ambitious (data, interviews, sourced documents)
+	- A multimedia interactive timeline (data, interviews, sourced documents)

 ---------------------------------------------------------------------------------------------------------------------------